 Focused Ultrasound Therapy

-Potential advantages as compared to current treatments:
+Potential advantages of focused ultrasound as compared to current treatments:

 - Precise targeting minimizes damage to non-targeted healthy tissue.